ejfox/website2/content/blog/drafts/truth-terminal.md

 >The term shitcoin refers to a cryptocurrency with little to no value or no immediate, discernible purpose.

 Launched on October 10 by TKTK(??), $GOAT started as a playful nod to internet culture but quickly gained traction.
 Rumors spread that Truth Terminal was behind the coin's launch, fueling speculative buying.
 The memecoin's value skyrocketed, reaching a fully diluted market cap above **$430 million** within a week.
+Ayfrey stated publicly that he was not involved in the coin creation or launch, beyond receiving a donation to his and truth_terminal’s wallets (TKTK???).

-The AI bot's involvement in promoting the cryptocurrency raised questions about the influence AI can have on the cryptocurrency market, and renewed the scary prospect of rogue AI agents raising their own resources and gaining influence and power in the physical plane.
+The AI bot's involvement in promoting the cryptocurrency was new, watching the influence AI was having on the cryptocurrency market, it renewed the scary prospect of rogue AI agents raising their own resources and gaining influence and power in the physical plane.
 With money, you can of course buy equipment, real estate, or even hire people to do things for you in the real world.

 >A new memecoin dubbed Goatseus Maximus (GOAT) rallied to a value of $150 million in less than four days amid rumors that it had been launched by an Andreesen Horrowitz-funded artificial intelligence bot called “Truth Terminal.”
 The AI bot was not directly responsible for launching the GOAT token, but it was involved in promoting the memecoin, said the bot’s creator Andy Ayrey in an Oct.
 13 X post.
 ><https://cointelegraph.com/news/ai-bot-didnt-launch-goat-memecoin-did-promote-it>